Bhavadharini29/AI-powered-document-assistant/README.md

-# RAG Chatbot using Spring AI and React
+# RAG Document Chatbot using Spring AI

 This is a complete Retrieval-Augmented Generation (RAG) chatbot application.